Samuel J. Friedman Theatre — Guide & Seating

 A 650-seat Broadway house with a genuinely intimate feel — significantly smaller than most commercial Broadway houses and designed specifically for plays and actor-driven productions.
 The auditorium interior is a New York City landmark with neo-Renaissance design by Herbert J. Krapp, restored by Manhattan Theatre Club in a $35 million renovation that reopened in 2003.
 The room has architectural character, strong sightlines from most positions, and an audience that tends toward the more intentional and less tourist-heavy end of the Broadway spectrum.

 Relative to the largest Broadway houses, yes.
-650 seats is smaller than houses like the Gershwin (1,900+) or the Majestic (1,800+), though it is comparable in size to other mid-range Broadway houses like the Lyceum, Booth, or American Airlines Theatre.
+650 seats is smaller than houses like the Gershwin or the Majestic, though it is comparable in size to other mid-range Broadway houses like the Lyceum, Booth, or Todd Haimes Theatre.
 The specific feel of the Friedman is shaped less by the raw seat count and more by the renovation choices that widened the spacing and reduced the original 1,000-seat configuration — the room feels more spacious per person and more intimate relative to the stage than the numbers alone suggest.

 Manhattan Theatre Club (MTC), one of the country’s leading non-profit theater organizations.
-Founded in 1970, MTC is known for its commitment to new American plays, its extensive artist development programs, and a subscriber base of 20,000.
+Founded in 1970, MTC is known for its commitment to new American plays, artist development, and subscriber-driven programming.
 The organization took over the then-abandoned Biltmore Theatre in 2001, completed a $35 million renovation, reopened the venue in 2003, and renamed it in 2008 to honor Broadway publicist Samuel J. Friedman (1912–1974).

 It can be — especially for visitors whose interest in Broadway is driven by plays, literary quality, or actor-forward work rather than large-scale musicals.
 The intimate room rewards the kind of close attention that makes theater feel genuinely alive, and the MTC programming tends to be stronger on those qualities than typical tourist-oriented productions.
 The honest caveat: visitors whose primary image of Broadway is large-scale spectacle may find 650 seats with a straight play underwhelming relative to that expectation, and a different house and production choice might be the better first experience for them.